SydalsITC/blog/posts/esptool_docker_image.md

 ## Building the docker image

-Surprisingly, this was uncomplicated and done with a couple of minutes.
+Surprisingly, this was uncomplicated and done within a couple of minutes.
 So, not to waste time, here's the simple but working dockerfile, based on the latest Ubuntu image.
 It just pulls the updates and python3 with pip, so that the latter can install the esptool.